Is Panel Roofing for You?

 Material Choices and Colors

 The most common panel roof material by far is metal: steel, aluminum, copper or stainless steel.
-Aluminum and steel roofs need to be painted or have a coating applied (galvanized) to protect them from corrosion.
-Painted roof panels can be had in a rainbow of colors to complement the structure they are protecting, and they can add some great architectural style.
+Aluminum and steel roofs need to be painted or specially coated (galvanized) to protect them from corrosion.
+Painted roof panels may be had in a rainbow of colors to complement the structure they are protecting, and they can add some great architectural style.
 Copper and stainless steel do not need anti-corrosion coatings due to their natural resistance, but these materials are very expensive.

 Superior Fire Protection